Deadlines for application

-The City will provide funding to successful projects to a maximum of $1,000.
+The City will provide funding to successful projects to a maximum of $1,000

-Who is Eligible to Apply
+Who is eligible?

-What is Eligible
+What is Eligible?

 You must demonstrate that the proposed project furthers your professional career in the arts, heritage or cultural sectors.

-- Creation & Production: Research, creation, production, and presentation projects relating to arts, heritage, or culture
+- creation & production: research, creation, production, and presentation projects relating to arts, heritage, or culture

-- Training: masterclasses, workshops, residencies and other training opportunities in the arts, heritage, cultural festival or agricultural fair sectors (including administration and/or management training)
+- training: masterclasses, workshops, residencies and other training opportunities in the arts, heritage, cultural festival or agricultural fair sectors (including administration and/or management training)

-- Mentorship: opportunities for youth to work with mentors within the arts, heritage, festivals and fairs sectors.
+- mentorship: opportunities for youth to work with mentors within the arts, heritage, festivals and fairs sectors.
 Mentors include established cultural workers, professional artists, or elders/knowledge keepers